sumup/sumup-android-tap-to-pay/README.md

 suspend fun startPayment(checkoutData: CheckoutData): Flow<Result<PaymentEvent>>
 ```

 The `startPayment` method initiates the payment process.
 It returns a `Flow` of `Result` objects that can be either a `Result.Success` with the `PaymentEvent` or a `Result.Failure` with an error message.

 The list of possible events:

+- `CardRequested` - a card is requested to be presented by the customer.
+- `CardPresented` - a card is presented by the customer.
+- `CVMRequested` - a CVM (Cardholder Verification Method) is requested.
+This event is fired when the card is presented and the SDK is waiting for the user to enter the PIN.
+- `CVMPResented` - a CVM is presented by the customer.
+This event is fired when the user enters the PIN.
 - `TransactionDone(val paymentOutput: PaymentOutput)` - in case of a completed transaction where `PaymentOutput` param is:
   ```kotlin
   data class PaymentOutput(